MalkaGit/2026Ai/README.md

 ##  Overview
-This project implements a conversational AI system for a casino hospitality use case.
+This project implements a conversational AI system for a casino hospitality.

 The agent can answer questions about:
 - restaurants